 Another slight fly in the ointment is that while the desktop software is fine, Ivacy’s mobile clients aren’t very good as they’re overly basic.

-You have a choice of three subscriptions, and the 2-year plan is by far the most desirable – and indeed one of the cheapest plans you’ll see anywhere.
+You have a choice of three subscriptions, and the 1-year plan is by far the most desirable – and indeed one of the cheapest plans you’ll see anywhere (you get an extra free year).
 Ivacy also offers refunds, but there are restrictions involved: you won’t get a refund if you’ve used Payment Wall or cryptocurrency for payment.
 The packages available are:

 Best option for unlimited devices

 Number of servers: 516 | Server locations: 100 | IP addresses: N/A | Maximum devices supported: Unlimited

 A generous free plan and the ability to use unlimited devices is what makes Windscribe really stand out.
 The provider offers clients for Windows and Mac, plus iOS and Android.
 You also get great browser extensions, which have some added extras like an ad blocker.

 As mentioned, the main attraction here is unlimited connections, which means that you can connect as many devices as you like, which is a great feature that you don’t see often.
 Unfortunately, in our testing, Windscribe’s performance proved to be a little lacklustre, especially over longer distances.
 While it’s still perfectly usable, you probably won’t be satisfied if you value speed above all else.

 Windscribe also has a smart free plan which offers a generous 10GB of monthly data (that’s certainly more than most other VPNs).
 Of course, there are some restrictions – you are limited to only one device, and there’s no OpenVPN configuration.

 The plan selection is scarce, and apart from the free offering, your only other option is the Pro plan that comes with unlimited devices and data.
 You can choose to pay on a monthly, annual or biennial basis, the latter of which is cheaper.
 The packages available are:

 Good mix of price and performance